MEADOW HIGH SCHOOL

 6.6 Private Fund

 The school’s voluntary fund is managed following good financial principles and practices.
-The Finance Manager acts as Treasurer and records all payments and income.
+The Business Manager acts as Treasurer and records all payments and income.
 An independent auditor must audit the fund annually and where necessary a copy of the certificate of audit is sent to the Charity Commission along with the commission’s own annual return.

 Cheque signatories for the private fund are the same as for the school’s bank account.